Sore Throat During Pregnancy: Signs & Remedies To Get Relief

 Should I be worried about a sore throat while pregnant?

-No, you should not stress or be worried about a sore throat during pregnancy.
-Home remedies can help you with symptoms and you can consult your ob-gyn if you have any other worrisome symptoms accompanying your sore throat.
+No, you should not stress or be worried about a sore throat.
+Using home remedies for cold during pregnancy may help you relieve some symptoms, if not all.
+You should consult your ob-gyn if you have any other worrisome symptoms accompanying your sore throat.

 What cures a sore throat instantly?